Why Is The Measles Vaccine So Important?

 Recent outbreaks underscore importance of vaccinations

-The recent outbreak of measles across several states in the United States underscores a very sobering fact: A vaccine-preventable disease that was thought to have been eradicated in 2000 is still around.
+Measles outbreaks in recent years in the United States underscore a sobering fact — a vaccine-preventable disease that was thought to have been eradicated in 2000 is still around.

-“Parents should be concerned about these outbreaks and make sure their children are vaccinated against highly contagious diseases like measles,” says Mark Shalauta, MD, a family medicine physician at Scripps Clinic.
+“Parents should be concerned about these outbreaks and make sure their children are vaccinated against highly contagious diseases like measles,” says Mark Shalauta, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.

-Health officials attribute the resurgence of measles in the US to two things: Parents not vaccinating their children out of fear or misinformation about the safety of vaccines, and people traveling to countries where measles outbreaks are occurring and spreading the disease in US communities where there are pockets of unvaccinated people.
+Health officials attribute the resurgence of measles in the U.S. to two things: The first is some parents not vaccinating their children out of fear or misinformation about the safety of vaccines.
+The second is people traveling to countries with measles outbreaks and bringing the disease to U.S. communities with low vaccination rates.

 “Vaccines are safe and they work,” Dr. Shalauta says.
 “Parents need to consider the benefits of vaccines and how they outweigh perceived risks.”